Southampton-RSG-Training/project-novice/setup.md

 * A GitHub repository titled `climate-analysis` (created in our **Version Control with git** training).
 * A code editor (we recommend [Visual Studio Code](https://code.visualstudio.com/))

-If you haven't done our **Version Control with git** trainign and don't have a `climate-analysis` repository, you can create an empty one now.
+If you haven't done our **Version Control with git** training and don't have a `climate-analysis` repository, you can create an empty one now.
 No specific contents are required for this lesson.